mateenagy/vue-formify/README.md

 ```
 There is nothing special just casual Vue component stuff, but we only need one small step to make it work with the framework.

-We have a special composable called `createInput` where you can pass the custom component nad that's all!
+We have a special composable called `createInput` where you can pass the custom component and that's all!
 You can use your component now.

 ```vue
 <script lang="ts" setup>